NEONScience/NEON-Data-Skills/_posts/data-institutes/setup/2016-01-01-download-data-DI17.md

 Caution: This file set includes hyperspectral and lidar data sets and is therefore a large file (12 GB).
 Ensure that you have sufficient space on your hard drive before you begin the download.
-If not, download to an external hard drive and
+If not, download to an external hard drive and make sure to correct for the change in file path when working through the scripts.

 <div id="objectives" markdown="1">